-As a general rule, if the condition didn’t go away for a while and is accompanied by other underlying symptoms and pain, you need to take them to the hospital as in can be a serious indication that something is wrong on their inside.
+As a general rule, if the condition didn’t go away for a while and is accompanied by other underlying symptoms and pain, you need to take them to the hospital.
+It can be a serious indication that something is wrong on their inside.
 When in doubt, get on route!

 Treatment For Mild Cases

-If you have an aging dog that is suffering from constipation, it might be a good consideration to change their lifestyle.
-Diet is vital in all ages and always check the ingredients in every food they intake, as aging can easily upset or make them feel uneasy.
+If you have an aging dog suffering from constipation, it might be an excellent consideration to change its lifestyle.
+Diet is vital for all ages, and always check the ingredients in every food they intake, as aging can easily upset or make them feel uneasy.